-After the morning service there is usually a chance for tea, coffee or a soft drink, served in the church room.
+After the morning service there is usually a chance for tea, coffee or a cold drink, served in the church room.
 It’s a great chance to catch up with others and to find out more about church life.

 St Bridget’s Pattern of Worship

 What?
 A traditional but less formal communion service using modern language.
 Families are welcome, and we have raisins available for children who would like to come and share in communion.

 When?
 On the second Sunday of each month we alternate between St Bridget’s and Brean Methodist Church.
 See our what’s on page for details of where the services will take place each month.